-- 1. Burn natural wood only.
-Do not burn trash, garbage, artificial or paper logs, gift wrappings, coal, lighter fluids, chemical starters, treated or painted wood, driftwood or chemical cleaners.
-These may contain chemicals that could deactivate the catalyst. - Catalytic combustor temperatures above 1800°F. (1000°C.) will shorten the life of a combustor.
-Combustor temperatures between 1400°F. and 1600°F. (760°C - 870°C.) are common, but operating temperatures between 700°F. and 1400°F. (371°C. - 760°C.) are recommended. - Full catalytic operation occurs at catalytic combustor temperatures above 700°F. (371°C.).
-Combustor glowing only occurs at temperatures above 1000°F. (538°C).
-With aged combustors, there will be less glowing, but as long as the combustor reaches light-off temperature of 500-7000F.
-(260 371°C.) catalytic operation is very effective.
-THE COMBUSTOR DOES NOT HAVE TO BE GLOWING TO BE OPERATING EFFICIENTLY. - To prevent damage to your combustor, do not drop the combustor - run water through the combustor remove the metal band from the combustor scrape the inside walls of the combustor' use compressed air to clean the combustor
+- Burn natural wood only.
+Do not burn trash, garbage, artificial or paper logs, gift-wrappings, coal, lighter fluids, chemical starters, treated or painted wood, driftwood, or chemical cleaners.
+These may contain chemicals that could deactivate the catalyst. - Catalytic combustor temperatures above 1800° F (1000° C) will shorten the life of a combustor.
+Combustor temperatures between 1400°F and 1600°F (760° C 870° C) are common, but operating temperatures between 700° F and 1400° F (371° C 760° C) are recommended. - 3.
+Full catalytic operation occurs at catalytic combustor temperatures above 1000° F (371° C).
+Combustor glowing only occurs at temperatures above 1000° F (538° C).
+With aged combustors, there will be less glowing, but as long as the combustor reaches the light-off temperature of 500° F to 700° F (260° C - 371° C) catalytic operation are very effective.
+THE COMBUSTOR DOES NOT HAVE TO BE GLOWING TO BE OPERATING EFFICIENTLY.

+- 4. To prevent damage to your combustor, do not

+- Drop the combustor

+- Run water through the combustor

+- Remove the metal band from the combustor

+- Scrape the inside walls of the combustor

+- Use compressed air to clean the combustor